Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *Parameters:*
 - *role* - The role ID in question
 - *detectivesAreInnocent* - Whether to include members of the detective "role team" in the innocent "role team" to match the logical teams

+**player.GetTeamPlayers(roleTeam, detectivesAreInnocent, aliveOnly)** - Returns a table containing the players that are members of the specified "role team" (see ROLE_TEAM_* global enumeration).\
+*Realm:* Client and Server\
+*Added in:* 1.3.1\
+*Parameters:*
+- *roleTeam* - The "role team" to find the members of (see ROLE_TEAM_* global enumeration)
+- *detectivesAreInnocent* - Whether to include members of the detective "role team" in the innocent "role team" to match the logical teams
+- *aliveOnly* - Whether to only include alive players

 **player.IsRoleLiving(role)** - Returns whether a player belonging to the given role exists and is alive.\
 *Realm:* Client and Server\